-Verifications are handled by college financial aid offices; don't send documentation to the Federal processor.
-If errors are found, the financial aid officer will make necessary corrections with an electronic process.
-You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.
+Please don't send documentation to the Federal government.
+If errors are found, the financial aid office and/or Incepita will make corrections with an electronic process.
+You will receive a new SAR Information Acknowledgement from the Central Processor so you will know corrections were made.

-For the 2016-2017 school year, the Federal processor may select students for one of the four verification categories:
+The Federal processor may select students for one of three verification categories:

-While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other three groups.
-The Financial Aid office will request a Verification Worksheet for your appropriate verification group on your MyCSN checklist.
-It is extremely important that you submit the information that is requested in your verification worksheet.
+While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other two groups.

 Obtaining a Tax Return Transcript